adambard/learnxinyminutes-docs/javascript.html.markdown

 }
 myFunction("foo") // = "FOO"

-// Functions can also be defined "anonymously" - without a name:
-(function(thing){
-    return thing.toLowerCase()
-})
-// Note: Stand-alone function declarations require an identifier name.
-// Anonymous functions are values, not declarations, so they must be
-// treated as a value.
-We wrap ours here in ( ) to do so, or you could assign
-// it to a variable, or pass it as a parameter to another function.
-// (we can't call our function, since we don't have a name to refer to it with)

 // JavaScript functions are first class objects, so they can be reassigned to
 // different variable names and passed to other functions as arguments - for
 // example, when supplying an event handler: